Skip to content

 bucket

 Override the awsAuthorization S3 bucket name.
-Imagizer will continue to use the configure keys or IAM role for authorization to the specified bucket.
+Imagizer uses the configured keys or IAM role for authorization.

 GET /image.png?bucket=my.s3.bucket HTTP/1.1